erizta/erizta/README.md

 <p align="center">Web Developer ✨✨</p>

 - 🌱 I've recently built web applications that delight using React JS and currently experimenting with another javascript framework.
+- 🔭 I spend my whole day, practically every day, experimenting with another javascript framework.
+I build websites that delight and inform.
+I do it well.
 - ⚡ I have good sense of design 😄

 ## Reach me!